yentsun/recipe-book/README.rst

 KOOK PROJECT
 ============

 Kook is a robust recipe inventory storing and sharing SaaS.
-It is built on Pyramid framework and is open source only while in development.
+It is being built on Pyramid framework and is open source only while in development.

 Key features:
     * multiple versions of a recipe, sorted by user rating
+    * there are dishes and their recipes
     * ingredient measures converting system
     * recipe cooking time is calculated through cooking steps timing
     * user reputation (inspired by Stackoverflow)
-    * recipes have tags
+    * dishes have tags
     * mobile version to take *kook* with the cook to kitchen

 Install and run